google/pageloader/anatomy.md

 3. Execute `clickBlueButton()` using this element.

 `@CheckTag(...)` annotation is responsible for step 2; without this, even if some other tag was passed, the test would not complain.
-(But lead to hard-to-debug issues.)
+However, you may end up with hard to debug issues.

 Let's consider a more realistic example as to why using `@CheckTag(...)` is a good idea.
 Suppose you have another `PageObject`